Philip IV of France: Issue

-All three of Philip's sons who reached adulthood became kings of France, and Isabella, his only surviving daughter, was the queen of England as consort to Edward II of England.
+All three of Philip's sons who reached adulthood became kings of France and Navarre, and Isabella, his only surviving daughter, was the queen of England as consort to Edward II.

 In fiction

 Dante Alighieri often refers to Philip in La Divina Commedia, never by name but as the "mal di Francia" (plague of France).
 It is possible that Dante hides further the person of the king behind 7 figures: Cerbero, Pluto, Filippo Argenti (Philippe de l'argent), Capaneo, Gerione, Nembrot, in the Inferno, and the Giant in the Purgatorio killed by the "515".
-These representations are centered around Capaneo, referring to the myth of the Seven against Thebes, and are related to the Beast from the Sea in the Revelation of St. John, whose seventh head, like the Giant, is also killed.
-Such a scheme is related to the transposition of the Revelation in the history, according to the ideas of Joachim of Fiore.
+These representations are centred around Capaneo, referring to the myth of the Seven against Thebes, and are related to the Beast from the Sea in the Revelation of St. John, whose seventh head, like the Giant, is also killed.
+Such a scheme is related to the transposition of the Revelation in history, according to the ideas of Joachim of Fiore.

-Philip is the title character in Le Roi de fer (The Iron King), the 1955 first novel in Les Rois maudits (The Accursed Kings), a series of French historical novels by Maurice Druon.
-The six following volumes in the series follow the descendants of Philip, including sons Louis X and Philip V, as well as daughter Isabella of France.
+Philip is the title character in Le Roi de fer (1955), translated as The Iron King, the first novel in Les Rois maudits (The Accursed Kings), a series of French historical novels by Maurice Druon.
+The next six entries in the series follow the descendants of Philip, including both his sons Louis X and Philip V and his daughter Isabella of France.
 He was portrayed by Georges Marchal in the 1972 French miniseries adaptation of the series, and by Tchéky Karyo in the 2005 adaptation.
+In late 2024, newly formed distribution company Yapluka announced that they are developing a new adaptation of the novels for film as their first project.
+The Iron King is planned to start production in 2026.

-In the 2017 television series Knightfall, Philip is portrayed by Ed Stoppard.
+The court of Philip IV of France and Philip himself attended the execution of Jacques de Molay in Assassin's Creed Unity.
+In the television series Knightfall (2017), Philip is portrayed by Ed Stoppard.